Can Dogs Eat Beans? Are Legumes Safe for Dogs?

 Chili beans are a spicy form of beans used in soups.
 Higher levels of chili powder and peppers are used in chili bean recipes, which are generally not safe for your pup.

-Canned beans should generally be avoided due to the increased sodium and sugars used in the brine, but generally can be rinsed for your pup.
-This means if you’re making a soup or other dish that requires beans, you could set a small amount to the side to share — just don’t make this a regular routine.
+Canned beans should generally be avoided due to the increased sodium and sugars used in the brine.
+This means if you’re making a soup or other dish that requires beans, you could set a small amount to the side to share — just don’t make this a routine.

 • Vomiting